Jim Leyland

 James Richard Leyland (born December 15, 1944) is an American former professional baseball player, coach and manager.
 He serves as a special assistant to the Detroit Tigers of Major League Baseball (MLB).

 Leyland led the Florida Marlins to the 1997 World Series championship over the Cleveland Indians, and previously won three straight division titles (1990, 1991, and 1992) with the Pittsburgh Pirates.
 He is one of eleven managers to lead three different teams to the postseason.
 With the Tigers' victory in the 2006 American League Championship Series, Leyland became the seventh manager in history to win pennants in both the National and American Leagues.

-He is a three-time Manager of the Year Award winner, twice in the National League (1990 and 1992), and once in the American League (2006).
+Leyland is a three-time Manager of the Year Award winner, twice in the National League (1990 and 1992), and once in the American League (2006).
+He managed the United States national team at the 2017 World Baseball Classic, leading the team to its first gold medal finish.
+On December 3, 2023, Leyland was elected to the National Baseball Hall of Fame.

+Early life

+James Richard Leyland was born on December 15, 1944, in Perrysburg, Ohio.
+His father worked in a glass factory and his mother was a stay-at-home mother of seven children.
+Leyland's first baseball team was part of a Knights of Columbus league.
+Leyland graduated from Perrysburg High School in Perrysburg, Ohio, in 1962, where he excelled in baseball.

-Early career
+Professional career

+Minor leagues

-Jim Leyland graduated from Perrysburg High School in 1962.
-Leyland began his baseball career with the Tigers when they signed him as a catcher on September 21, 1963.
+Leyland began his baseball career with the Detroit Tigers when they signed him as a catcher on September 21, 1963.
 He spent seven seasons as a minor leaguer in the Tigers organization (1964–1970), but mainly served as a coach with the Montgomery Rebels in 1970 while playing in just two games for the team.
 Leyland was a career .222 hitter in the minor leagues.